D'Andrea Picks: Tony D'Andrea Jr.

 In 1962, Tony Sr.'s son, Tony Jr., joined the company.
 Coming out of the Aircraft industry and familiar with industrial plastics, he pioneered the use of some of the plastics still used in modern picks.
 A Dupont acetal polymer, Delrin was introduced as the D'Andrea Delrex line.
 A colorful sheet plastic, it had some of the tonal qualities of celluloid, excellent endurance, but could not be colored in shell patterns.
-As a sheet plastic however, it could easily be produced in many shapes.
+As a sheet plastic, however, it could easily be produced in many shapes.
 Today, D'Andrea offers it in seven shapes and six gauges.
 The same material is also able to be molded.
-So Tony Jr. developed uniquely designed molds to accommodate the needs of the faster paced music of the Rock revolution.
-His molds had innovative sharply beveled edges to provide fast release with clearer tone.
+So Tony Jr. developed uniquely designed molds to accommodate the needs of the faster-paced music of the Rock revolution.
+His molds had innovative sharply beveled edges to provide fast release with a clearer tone.
 Those molds are used to produce the three Delrin lines: Jetex with a multi-leveled gripping surface, and the Brites and Pro-Grip Brites lines with Fluorescent pigmented colors.
-A new stronger Nylon formula was also developed and used in these sharp edged molds.
+A new stronger Nylon formula was also developed and used in these sharp-edged molds.

 As the "standard" #351 pick emerged as the dominant pick shape, the need for 59 shapes diminished, but Tony wanted to increase its versatility.
 In 1974, he introduced the 4th and 5th sound: .58mm Thin /Medium and .84mm Medium/Heavy.
 Today picks come in 8 gauges, up to 2.00mm super heavy.
 As for shapes, 10 still remain from the early days.